infoweb-internet-solutions/yii2-cms/README.md

 ];
 ```

-And your backend configuration as follows:
+Your backend configuration as follows:

 ```php
 return [